regina-normal/regina/engine/data/census/README.txt

 ...
 <isosig> <manifold_name>

-All isomorphism signatures are first-generation.
+All isomorphism signatures are second-generation.

 The extension .zsig is used (instead of something more sensible, like .sig.gz) so that ${INPUT_FILE_BASE} does the right thing in xcode's custom build rules.